mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/mongodb.md

     * database(string) - The name of the database
     * collection(string) - The name of the collection
     * find(dict) - The dict that selects the documents from the collection, must be valid JSON format.
 Same as [db.collection.find({...})](https://docs.mongodb.com/manual/reference/method/db.collection.find/)
 * training_options (dict) -- Optional value that contains additional training parameters.
-For a full list of parameters, check the [PredictorInterface](/PredictorInterface/#learn).
+To train timeseries model you need to provide `training_options`.

 ```sql
 db.predictors.insert({